-Finding a romantic-drama movie with elements of faith can be an arduous effort since many of today’s romantic-drama movies are often peppered with vulgarity, profanity, and subtle innuendos.
+Finding a romantic drama movie with elements of faith can be an arduous effort since many of today’s romantic drama movies are often peppered with vulgarity, profanity, and subtle innuendos.
 That is why I felt relief and enthusiasm when Old Fashioned released at the theatres around Valentine’s Day, which also happens to be around my Anniversary.
-I seldom go the theatre, but I had to see this movie since it’s a rarity when faith-based movies make it the big screen!
+I seldom go to the theatre, but I had to see this movie since it’s a rarity when faith-based movies make it to the big screen!

 The unique storyline of Clay Walsh and Amber Hewson, written, directed, and starred by Rik Swartzwelder; is so captivating that you will instantly get swept into their lives.
 Clay denounced his former frat boy days by opening an antique store in a college town that is nestled in Ohio, while Amber is a free-spirit with a nomad soul.
 She drives her vehicle with no destination in mind, and temporarily calls a place home when the gas needle lands on the big E.

 The polar opposites cross paths when Amber drifts into Clay’s town after the gas needle has taken a complete nosedive, forcing her to temporarily rent an apartment above his antique store until she can save enough money to head to her next destination.